All You Need to Know About Critical Chain Project Management

 Did you follow this pattern when you were a student?
 Are you project teams following it too?

-3. Failing to Pass on Time or Resources Saved
+3. Failing to pass on time or resources saved

-Failing to pass on savings is a very real problem in projects.
+Failing to pass on savings is a painful problem in projects.
 Again, human nature has a role to play.
 If you’re part of a project, you’ll be rewarded for finishing on time, and you’ll be punished if you finish late.
 If you finish early, on the other hand, you don’t get anything.
-In fact, you could end up getting less than you’d have received if you finished on time because you spent less time getting things done.
+In fact, you could end up with less than you would’ve received if you finished on time because you spent less time on the task.
 The same is true of materials or resource savings.

 If you use less than was first supposed, there’s nothing in it for you.
 On the contrary, you might lose out.
 So, what do you do?
 You down-prioritize resource savings and time savings.
-You overwork steps that could have been reported as finished long ago, and so on.
+You overwork steps that could’ve been reported as finished long ago, and so on.

-4. Delays as a Result of Activity Paths Merging
+4. Delays as a result of activity paths merging

 When you’re busy with a project, be it simple or complex, several things are usually happening simultaneously.
 At some point, usually near the end of a project phase, everything starts coming together.

 There’s just one problem: if the merging activity paths consist of three paths, and one of them is early, the second on time, and the last late, the phase isn’t complete till the late activity is finished.
 That makes all three processes as late as the one that got completed last of all.
+Which is a bit maddening.

 Older analysis techniques like Critical Path Analysis don’t allow for path convergence delays.

-We usually think of multitasking as being a “good thing,” but in the context of projects, it causes delays.
-It’s easy to understand why.
-Let’s suppose that you are busy with four activities and that each of them takes a week to finish.
+Let’s suppose that you’re busy with four activities and that each of them takes a week to finish.
 Because you’re multitasking, you don’t finish any of them in a week.
 You split your day up into segments, and each task ends up taking four weeks to complete.

 As a project manager, there are a lot of things to distract you from the priorities where your focus is most urgently required.
 These could include: